Gilgit Scouts: First Kashmir War (1947)

-On 12 January 1948, the command was handed over to Colonel Aslam Khan the first local commander of the Gilgit Scouts, under the authority of the Azad Jammu and Kashmir proviional government.
+On 12 January 1948, the command was handed over to Colonel Aslam Khan the first local commander of the Gilgit Scouts, under the authority of the Azad Jammu and Kashmir provisional government.

 Inside Pakistan

 After the conclusion of the First Kashmir War, the Gilgit Scouts operated as a paramilitary force in the Northern Areas (now called Gilgit-Baltistan).
 In 1975, the force was amalgamated into the Northern Light Infantry Regiment of the Pakistan Army, where the Gilgit Scouts became the 1st and 2nd Battalions of the regiment.

 Gilgit Baltistan Scouts

 The force was re-raised in 2003 as the Northern Area Scouts under command of Brigadier Inayat Wali.
 It quickly progressed and took over the responsibilities of Law and Order in Gilgit Baltistan.
-January 18, 2011, The Interior Ministry renamed the Northern Areas Scouts as Gilgit Baltistan Scouts, in view of the reforms introduced in the region.
+In 2011, the force was renamed Gilgit Baltistan Scouts, a federal paramilitary force.